-Painterly tattoos are nothing new, and it’s not uncommon to see someone inked with a masterpiece like Waterlilies or Starry Night or even The Scream.
+Anyone who's into art has probably considered getting a tattoo at some point.
+And what could be more permanent than inking your body with a masterpiece?
+Painterly tattoos are nothing new, and it's not uncommon to see someone adorned with a work of art like Waterlilies or Starry Night or even The Scream.

-But a new style of tattooing is becoming increasingly popular, and while there’s no denying it’s artistic appeal, some tattooers caution against it.
+The new style of tattooing is becoming increasingly popular, and while there’s no denying its artistic appeal, some tattooers caution against it.

 Watercolor-style tattoos are the new kid on the tattoo block.
 Using very little to no black and no outlines, this style of tattooing goes against conventional tattoo wisdom to create some truly beautiful images.